DoktorShift/naughtify/prerequisites_help.md

 1. VPS - Virtual Private Server
 2. Domain - Your Link to the Server
-3. LNbits - The Wallet invoice key and lighting address
+3. LNbits - The Wallet invoice key and LNURLp-ID
 4. Telegram Bot - Botfather and bot token
 5. UserInfoBot - Your User / Chat ID